• Skip to primary navigation

 Large braised short rib on top of mashed potatoes in grey plate.

-There are few things that smell better than, or as good as, short ribs braising in the oven.
+Few things smell better than, or as good as, short ribs braising in the oven.

 Braised short ribs are one of those meals that are both simple and decadent all in one.